9mwo/xTools/README.md

 ### Dont want too build it ?
 1. No problem we provide both the source code and a build version for each new update
-2. This means if you dont feel liking building it, dont worry we got if built 4 you already
+2. This means if you dont feel liking building it, dont worry we got it built 4 you already

 ## Coming Soon